Updated: Feb 25

 There are so many different secure chat apps available, it can often be difficult to understand what separates the genuine ones that will keep your communications truly secure, with those that are simply there to collect and sell your data and metadata.
-Here's what you need to know about what makes the strongest encrypted chat app.
+Here's what you need to know about what makes the strongest encrypted communications solution.

 When it comes to private chat apps, end-to-end encryption is the first step.
 It makes sure that your message cannot be read while in transit from sender to receiver.
 Many hackers and other criminal elements have many different ways in which they can intercept data.
 The worst part is that techniques to achieve communication interception are becoming more common, and some individuals are able to take tools meant for legal and legitimate purposes, such as testing network security and engineer them to be used for criminal purposes.

 Most communication apps use 256-bit AES as their encryption algorithms.
 Now this is good, but it is being replaced by more advanced and stronger encryptions as time goes on.
 SecureCrypt uses 512-bit ECC and with this advanced protocol, we can keep your communications secured for years to come, as it is resistant to quantum computing attacks.

 Keeping your metadata private